 This battle is all about preparation.
-You need to make sure that your characters are fairly high levelled.
+You need to make sure that your characters are fairly high leveled.
 They will need to be level 80 at a minimum.
-Check out the Levelling Your Characters section for more information on how to level your characters up quickly.
+Check out the Leveling Your Characters section for more information on how to level your characters up quickly.
 Each of your characters will need to have 9,999 HP with a minimal amount of HP Plus Materia added.
 Other Materia to equip includes:

 Knights of the Round Materia (MASTERED): This will be your primary attack against Emerald Weapon as it is capable of doing the most amount of damage.
 Check out the Chocobo Racing and Breeding section for more information on how to obtain this Materia.
 Note that the damage Knights of the Round Materia does is based of your character’s Magic stat, so it can be beneficial to equip Magic Plus Materia.
-You may need to keep levelling your characters if Knights of the Round isn’t doing 8000+ damage per hit.
+You may need to keep leveling your characters if Knights of the Round isn’t doing 8000+ damage per hit.

 W-Summon Materia: This Materia will allow a single character to cast the Knights of the Round summon twice in a row.
 Make sure that you equip it to the same character that you equip Knights of the Round Materia to.

 Mime Materia (MASTERED): This Materia can be retrieved from one of the Materia Caves.
 You need to master it in order to create a second copy of Mime Materia so that both of your characters who do not have Knights of the Round / W-Summon both have a Mime Materia.
-Check out the Levelling Your Materia section for more information on how to level it up as quickly as you can.
+Check out the Leveling Your Materia section for more information on how to level it up as quickly as you can.

 Final Attack Materia and Phoenix Materia: This pairing acts as a safety net - one which you will most likely need to utilize in order to defeat Emerald Weapon.
 This pairing will cause a character that dies to summon Phoenix as their last move which will instantly revive (and any other killed party member) back to full health.
 Check out the Battle Square section for more information about how to find a Final Attack Materia.